opnsense/docs/source/manual/how-tos/SkyUK.rst

 **Introduction**
 -----------------
-This doc covers the setup of Opnsense on a Sky UK VDSL connection.
+This doc covers the setup of OPNsense on a Sky UK VDSL connection.

 Sky uses a simple IPoE connection, all that is required is a suitable modem in bridge mode.
 If using a standard OpenReach modem then no setting is required